TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.3.1 (April 30, 2024) =

+* Bugfix: Fix an error in the legacy import that accidentally broke an old and retired TablePress Extension.
+* Enhancement: Improve the sorting on the “Edit” and “Automatic Periodic Table Import” screens and of the “Column Filter Dropdowns” feature module.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 2.3 (April 2, 2024) =

 * Full compatibility with WordPress 6.5.